-118. At UF, two of Plaintiff Austin's courses were flagged by the Provost's Office for non-compliance with S.B.
+99. At UF, two of Plaintiff Austin's courses were flagged by the Provost's Office for non-compliance with S.B.
 266: "Politics of Race" and "Black Horror and Social Justice."
-These courses previously satisfied UF's general education requirements, but, according to the Assistant Provost, the courses now violate S.B.
+These courses previously satisfied UF's general education requirements, but, according to the Assistant Provost, the courses now violated S.B.
 266's "text about identity politics and systemic racism."
 At the Provost Office's instruction, Plaintiff Austin made changes to the course descriptions and altered a module on microaggressions.
 On December 6, 2024, Plaintiff Austin was notified that both of her courses had not been approved for general education credit.
+Plaintiff Austin was also informed by the Associate Dean of the College of Liberal Arts and Sciences that while the Board of Governors did not provide an explanation for the course rejections, it appeared likely that any courses dealing

-&lt;sup>71 This scrutiny has come from all levels of the Florida University system.
+&lt;sup>68 This scrutiny has come from all levels of the Florida University system.
 For example, on December 8, 2023, Florida Commissioner of Education Manny Diaz posted on X, formerly Twitter, "Sociology has been hijacked by left-wing activists and no longer serves its intended purpose as a general knowledge course for students.
 Under @GovRonDeSantis, Florida's higher education system will focus on preparing students for high-demand, high-wage jobs, not woke ideology."
 Manny Diaz Jr. (@CommMannyDiazJr), X (Dec.
 8, 2023, 11:32 AM), https://perma.cc/P2YY-UKLX.